meows/racket/docs/trigonometry.md

----
-id: trigonometry
-title: Trigonometry
-hide_title: true
-sidebar_label: trigonometry
----

-# A Right Triangle

-## Ratios

 ## `sin`

+> People sometimes use `θ` to represent an angle because they want to avoid
+> using English letters.
+Theta is the 8th letter in the Greek alphabet, and it's
+> often written in the lowercase as `θ`.

-The sine function consumes an angle `Θ` for a right triangle and will tell you the ratio of the length of the hypotenuse `h` divided by length of the opposite side `o`.
+The sine function consumes an angle `θ` for a right triangle and will tell you the ratio of the length of the hypotenuse `h` divided by length of the opposite side `o`.

-`sine(Θ) = o / h`
+`sine(θ) = o / h`

 ``` clojure
 ; π/6 is 30°, and in a 30-60-90 triangle, the hypotenuse is double the length of